theTonyHo/armacode/source/armacode/tools/BlockRedefineBasePlane.rst

 BlockRedefineBasePlane
 ----------------------
-Redefine a Block Definition Base Plane.
+Redefine the Base Plane for a Block definition

 This is useful to redefine the base plane of a block definition, the assembly require a correct base plane for further workflow.